DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Vector content in the form of SVGs are preferred to raster images and used whenever possible.
 Despite their file sizes already being far lower than raster images, I still opt to optimise them manually to minimise their size.

-When SVGs aren't applicable, images are served as AVIFs, which I found to have the smallest file size without sacrificing browser compatibility.
+Where SVGs aren't applicable, images are served as AVIFs, which I found to have the smallest file size without sacrificing browser compatibility.

 I convert all my fonts to WOFF2 and serve them with my site rather than using an external CDN.
 WOFF2 comes with great size reductions and good font feature support, and avoiding CDNs helps with performance and reduces dependency.